LordOfWalruses/Arjuns-BSE-Projects/index.md

 # Hexapod
 My project is the Hexapod robot, which is basically a large six-legged "bug" that is able to be remotely controlled.
 It has many servos that allow each joint of its arm to move independently.
 In addition, it has two Arduinos that control all of its functions via code downloaded from my computer.
-It physicaly cannot run into a wall, via an ultrasonic sensor on the front, and can take spy camera footage!
+It physicaly cannot run into a wall, via an ultrasonic sensor on the front, and can take spy camera pictures!

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|